department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-selected-reserve.md

     </li>
   <li class="process-step list-two">
     <h3>Make sure we've approved your program</h3>
 <p>Before you enroll, contact the school or use the GI Bill Comparison Tool to find out if we’ve approved your program for VA educational benefits.
-If you have questions, call us at 888-GIBILL-1 (<a href="tel:+18884424551">888-442-4551</a>).
+If you have questions, call us at <a href="tel:+18884424551">888-442-4551</a>.
 We're here Monday through Friday, 8:00 a.m. to 7:00 p.m.
 ET.
 If you have hearing loss, call TTY: 711.
 Or submit a question through the GI Bill website.<br>
     <a href="/gi-bill-comparison-tool">Use the GI Bill Comparison Tool</a><br>
     <a href="https://gibill.custhelp.va.gov/app/home?_ga=2.257417291.1166866982.1543770803-1173244138.1525894550">Ask a question online</a></P.
     <p></p>